PonyWarrior/OpenWF-Mods/README.md

 ## Entity Finder

 Debug tool, prints the type, name and tag of all entities within a configurable range (vector3 so it's a sphere) around the player avatar.
 Made for finding entity names to add into Ultra Golden Instinct.

+## Invicible Defense Objectives

+Makes all defense objectives invincible.

+## Sanctuary Xp Booster

+Massively boosts affinity gain, but only while inside Sanctuary Onslaught or Elite Sanctuary Onslaught.
+The goal is replicating easy weapon leveling via public matchmaking in SO/ESO on Live Warframe.